Resources

 - What is Bloom’s Taxonomy?

-- This site from the Vanderbilt University explains Bloom’s taxonomy and how it can be used to develop effective instruction.
+- This site from the University of Florida explains Bloom’s taxonomy and how it can be used to develop effective instruction.

 - Bloom’s Taxonomy for Course Design